larr97/portfolio-project/documents/RAD.md

 #### 3.1 Overview

-The proposed Web Developer Portfolio will be a dynamic and interactive platform designed to effectively showcase the developer’s personal and professional attributes.
+The proposed Software Engineer Portfolio will be a dynamic and interactive platform designed to effectively showcase the developer’s personal and professional attributes.
 It will consist of multiple interconnected sections, ensuring both functionality and aesthetic appeal.
 The system will be built with modern web development technologies, emphasizing responsiveness, accessibility, and user engagement.

 #### 3.2 Functional Requirements